kareem717/fundlevel/apps/landing/README.md

-# FundLevel Landing Page
+# Fundlevel Landing Page

-A modern landing page built with Next.js, PayloadCMS, React, Framer Motion, and TailwindCSS for FundLevel - an AI-powered, blockchain-secured investment platform.
+A modern landing page built with Next.js, PayloadCMS, React, Framer Motion, and TailwindCSS for Fundlevel - an AI-powered, blockchain-secured investment platform.

 ## Features